MiguelAHG/agricultural-disaster-risk-app/README.md

 This project used open data obtained from the following websites:

 - Sparta Portal
-  - Open data from the Sparta Portal were cleaned and uploaded to the `cleaning_inputs` and `cleaning_outputs` folders.
+  - Open data from the Sparta Portal were cleaned and uploaded to the `cleaning_inputs`, `cleaning_outputs`, and `open_data_maps` folders.
+  - We have been instructed that the open data from the Sparta Portal only be "utilized solely for this competition and not for use outside of SPARTA hackathon."
+Thus, do not download the files in the mentioned folders.
 - Global Adminstrative Areas (GADM) Version 3.4
   - Geospatial data on Butuan City were uploaded to `geodata/barangay_topojson.json`.
+  - GADM's license states that its data may be used for non-commercial purposes.

 Complete references are provided below.